School of English

 Current Research

 I was principal investigator for the AHRC-funded research project, The Place-Names of Shropshire.
 Colleagues within the Institute for Name-Studies and the Centre for Advanced Welsh and Celtic Studes (University of Wales) have collaborated to finish the English Place-Name Society survey of Shropshire.
 Six volumes, authored by Margaret Gelling, were published between 1990 and 2012.
 The seventh volume, by John Baker, was published in 2018, and two further volumes were published in 2020 (Part 8, by John Baker and Jayne Carroll, and Part 9, by Paul Cavill).
-I was co-investigator on the follow-on project, Learning the Landscape through Language: Shropshire place-names and child education, also funded by the AHRC, and am currently principal investigator on the AHRC IAA project, Place-Names and Landscape Futures in the Upper Onny area (Shropshire).
+I was co-investigator on the follow-on project, Learning the Landscape through Language: Shropshire place-names and child education, also funded by the AHRC.
+An AHRC IAA project, Place-Names and Landscape Futures in the Upper Onny area (Shropshire) led to a successful application for AHRC follow-on funding for a project, Place-names, landscape futures, and farming practices in Shropshire and beyond.

 I am also working on Staffordshire place-names, in collaboration with Staffordshire Record Office and a group of SRO volunteers.
 Their work can be found on the Staffordshire Place-Names site.